CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 > A reorganised and expanded version of this workbook is in development, built on the [UNFCCC A6.4 Sampling & Surveys](Sampling-Design-Eng-2026.pdf) formulation.
 It will replace the file linked above; this block is where its description and sheet-by-sheet guide will go.
 > *(Note: the current workbook's sheet count needs confirming — Sheets 1 and 2 are documented above.)*

+Note for CLaude - Move this part on After the Campiagn did you hit your target to the appendix
 ### After the campaign — did you actually hit your target?

 Sample-size planning uses *expected* variability.
 Real cores may be more or less variable than your prior assumed, so before trusting the estimate, check the **achieved** precision against the target you set.